 History of the Center

 The Center for the Study of Parental Acceptance and Rejection was founded by Ronald P. Rohner in 1977.
 The Board of Trustees of the University of Connecticut officially recognized the Center in 1981, and in 2002 the Board of Trustees honored Ron and his wife, Nancy, by renaming the Center the Ronald and Nancy Rohner Center for the Study of Parental Acceptance and Rejection to recognize their accomplishments and applications on the antecedents, consequences, and other correlates of interpersonal acceptance and rejection, especially parental acceptance-rejection.
 In December 2007, the name of the Center changed to the Ronald and Nancy Rohner Center for the Study of Interpersonal Acceptance and Rejection which more accurately describes the work being done.
-The Center is located in the Family Studies Building on the University of Connecticut campus in Storrs, Connecticut, USA.
+The Center is located in the Family Sciences Building on the University of Connecticut campus in Storrs, Connecticut, USA.
 Here the staff work with researchers, clinical practitioners and other professionals locally, as well as internationally, to study and apply Interpersonal Acceptance-Rejection Theory (IPARTheory) in parent-child relationships, intimate adult relationships, peer and sibling relationships, and others.
 Research on corporal punishment, father love, adult offspring and their aging parents, and teachers’ acceptance and rejection are currently being conducted in many parts of the world.
-For more information on IPARTheory, click here.
+For more information, read the introduction to IPARTheory.

 About the Director